Alfredo Simón: Pitch selection

 Simón is primarily a fastball pitcher, throwing several varieties of the pitch.
 He throws four-seam and two-seam fastballs in the 92–94 MPH range (topping out at 97 MPH), plus a split-finger fastball in the 83–85 MPH range (topping out at 89 MPH).
 The split-finger is his favorite pitch with two strikes on the hitter.
 He also throws a standard curveball that averages about 77–79 MPH, plus an extremely slow curveball that averages about 66–69 MPH.
 The slow curve has been clocked as low as 49 MPH, leading some analysts to call it an eephus pitch.

 Legal incidents

 Involuntary manslaughter allegations

 In January 2011, Simón allegedly shot and killed Michel Castillo Almonte and wounded his 17-year-old brother during a New Year's Eve celebration in Luperón, Dominican Republic.
 Simón denied the allegations.
 Police then announced their intention to file involuntary manslaughter charges.
 In March 2011, Simón posted bail.
 On November 8, 2011, Simon was acquitted of involuntary manslaughter.

 Rape allegation

 In April 2014, Simón was sued for $15 million by a woman who alleged that he had raped her in a Washington, D.C. hotel room about one year earlier, while the Reds were in Washington for a series against the Washington Nationals.
-While no charges were ever filed, a civil suit was still pending as of December 2014.
+While no criminial charges were ever filed, a civil suit was settled out of court in 2015.